Roam-native

 - description: a block has some descendant (i.e., the target block is in the indentation path of the source, whether directly or indirectly).
 NOTE: you'll need to then chain that with something like

-to identify the block. - source: a
+has title or with text to identify the block.

 - target: a